Iowa State vs. TCU NCAA Football Odds, Plays and Insights | November 26, 2021

 - The Cyclones have always covered the spread this season when favored by 15 points or more.

-- Iowa State's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).
+- Iowa State has gone over the point total in 50% of its opportunities this year (five times in 10 games with a set point total).

-- The Cyclones average 31.5 points per game, comparable to the 33.7 per matchup the Horned Frogs surrender.

-- Iowa State is 2-1 against the spread and 2-1 overall this season when the team puts up more than 33.7 points.

-- Iowa State is 3-1 against the spread and 3-1 overall when the team picks up over 454.6 yards.
+- Iowa State is 3-1 against the spread and 3-1 overall when the team piles up more than 454.6 yards.

-- This year, the Cyclones have 13 turnovers, one fewer than the Horned Frogs have takeaways (14).

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.